The Ultimate Chicken Enchilada Casserole Recipe

 Ingredients You’ll Need

-- Enchilada sauce – I make this quick and easy homemade red enchilada sauce for my casserole and I think it takes them to the next level.
+- 2.5 cups enchilada sauce – I make this quick and easy homemade red enchilada sauce for my casserole and I think it takes them to the next level.
 It’s not required though!
 If you want to save time you can use your favorite store-bought enchilada sauce.

-- Yellow onion – These slightly sweet onions are finely diced and cooked with the chicken until they are translucent.
+- ½ cup yellow onion – These slightly sweet onions are finely diced and cooked with the chicken until they are translucent.
 They add just the right amount of savory flavor to the dish.

-- Cheddar cheese – Cheese may be my favorite part of enchiladas…right after that red sauce!
+- 12 ounces shredded cheddar cheese – Cheese may be my favorite part of enchiladas…right after that red sauce!
 I use sharp cheddar for my enchiladas but you can also use mild cheddar, a Mexican cheese blend, colby jack, or even Monterey jack cheese if you prefer.

 Forgot to take the chicken out of the freezer?
-We have you covered!
-“How to Boil Frozen Chicken“
+We have you covered with these simple instructions on “How to Boil Frozen Chicken“

 Now that we have our ingredients, let’s get ready to make the chicken enchilada casserole.
 Here’s what you need to do: